isabella232/scope-services/tutorial-console-logger.rst

   The basic interface of any service.

 lib/stp_0_wrapper.js
-  Does re-implement the scope DOM API on top of a STP/0 protocol STP/1 compatible ( if e.g. the proxy in the middle does only talk STP/0 ).
+  Re-implements the scope DOM API on top of a STP/0 protocol STP/1 compatible (e.g. if the proxy in the middle only talks STP/0).

 lib/tag_manager.js
   To handle responses to request individually, separated of the default response handlers.